sarikasurampudi/oml/oml/introduction/introduction.md

 ### Prerequisites

-This workshop requires access to your Oracle Machine Learning Notebooks account in Oracle Autonomous Database.
+This workshop requires access to your Oracle Machine Learning Notebooks account in Oracle Autonomous AI Database.
 You may use your own cloud account or a training account whose details were given to you by an Oracle instructor.

 You are all set to begin the labs!
 Please click Lab 1: Create Projects and Workspaces in Oracle Machine Learning Notebooks in the Contents menu on the right.